trendmicro/cloudone-filestorage-plugins/scan-triggers/gcp-nodejs-bucket-full-and-scheduled-scan/docs/tutorial.md

 <walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>

-This tutorial will guide you to deploy a promote and quarantine function.
+This tutorial will guide you to deploy the full scan and schedule scan plugin.

 ## Project Setup